 Jurisdiction (see below)

+Placeholder human rights

 9.3 Jurisdiction: a Multi-Layered Issue

 Jurisdiction directly influences the way ICANN's accountability processes are structured and operationalized.
 The fact that ICANN today operates under the legislation of the state of California grants the corporation certain rights and implies the existence of certain accountability mechanisms but also imposes some limits with respect to the accountability mechanisms it can adopt.
 The topic of jurisdiction is, as a consequence, of relevance for the CCWG-Accountability.
 In particular, a question one may ask to frame the discussion is, “Can ICANN’s accountability be enhanced depending on the laws applicable to its actions?”